itsmohitnarayan/Ai-Waste-Management-Model/README.md

 3. The trained model is saved as `waste_management_model.keras`.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the Researved and private.
 See the [LICENSE](LICENSE) file for details.

 **Note:** This project is private and utilizes a patented approach.
 Unauthorized use or distribution is prohibited.